-- (1) To ensure that the City is not a passive participant in a discriminatory marketplace. - (2) To ensure that the program is narrowly tailored.
+- (1) To ensure that the City is not a passive participant in a discriminatory marketplace. - (2) To ensure that the program is narrowly tailored. - (3) To provide opportunities for MBEs and WBEs to broaden and enhance their capacities to do business with the City in the area of nonprofessional services.

-- (3) To provide opportunities for MBEs and WBEs to broaden and enhance their capacities to do business with the City in the area of commodities procurement. - (4) To provide opportunities for MBEs and WBEs to serve as contractors and subcontractors for the supply of goods and services to the City in the area of commodities procurement. - (5) To administer this program in a manner consistent with applicable federal and state law.
+- To provide opportunities for MBEs and WBEs to serve as contractors, (4) subcontractors, consultants and subconsultants for the supply of nonprofessional services to the City. - To administer this program in a manner consistent with applicable federal (5)and state law.